 Each song starts out with a riff, that at times has the means to take over the entire feel of a song.
 What makes it interesting is the next stage of finding the connection to the concept.
 Fox shares, “We then discuss what direction we want to go with regards to storyline and what we want the listener to take away from the song after hearing it, the biggest direction we knew we wanted to go in was storytelling with each of our songs”.
 With every song, Swept to Sea make a purpose for themselves, and that was to make an impact on those that heed their calling.
 Fox finalizes, “Making songs that could potentially have an impact for at least one listener was really important in dictating the decisions we made when writing each of the songs.”

-Tides is scheduled to be released by Eclipse Records on December 2, 2022.
+Tides was released by Eclipse Records on December 2, 2022.